 Generous philanthropic support made it possible for us to build this state-of-the-art facility, where UCSF researchers are altering the course of cancer by making discoveries that translate into new treatments and cures.
 Opened on the 57-acre Mission Bay biomedical campus in June 2009, the building houses scientists investigating:

 - Cancer population sciences

 Uniting these researchers in one place for the first time is fueling unprecedented productivity.
 The proximity of talented scientists studying the disease from many perspectives is fostering a rich cross-pollination of ideas that will lead to new techniques to prevent, diagnose and treat cancer.

 Also on our Mission Bay campus, UCSF is building a new world-class hospital explicitly for cancer patients.
 It will be the one of the key clinical locations where our doctors translate the findings of our scientists – at work across the street in the UCSF Helen Diller Family Cancer Research Building – into therapies and cures for the good of patients.

-The cancer hospital is part of a new $1.6 billion UCSF Medical Center at Mission Bay scheduled to break ground in 2014.
+The UCSF Bakar Cancer Hospital is part of a new $1.6 billion UCSF Medical Center at Mission Bay scheduled to open in 2015.
 Your gifts to this ambitious project will allow UCSF to build on its stature as a nationally recognized Comprehensive Cancer Center and a world leader in cancer treatment.

 - Lists Nobel laureate Elizabeth Blackburn, PhD, among the faculty; Blackburn won the prize for the discovery of how chromosomes are protected by telomeres and telomerase; her research sparked a whole field of inquiry into treating cancer as well as cardiovascular, neurodegenerative and age-related diseases